Locke0/blog/README.md

-# my corner of the internet
+# in my corner of the internet

--  Just another personal blog tracking personal growth with projects and ideas!
+-  Just another project blog!